inspectIT/inspectit-ocelot/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Additional information (screenshots, stack traces, etc.)**
 If applicable, add screenshots to help explain your problem.
-If you have a Stacktrace, please copy and paste it here as text.
+If you have a stack trace, please copy and paste it here as text.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]